Leaders and Innovators

 Nasrin Thierer’s UT education laid the foundation for her rewarding career, which started with a co-op position at Motorola.
 For 22 years at Motorola in R&D and product management, she built her expertise in the fields of communication and software engineering, earning multiple patents and awards.
 She later started Revenew Inc., a software company that grew to become a leading provider of distributed marketing automation.
 In 2015, Thierer found purpose for her knowledge in technology by establishing the Thierer Family Foundation to bring technology solutions to nonprofits that combat poverty.

-John and Ann Tickle
+John D. Tickle

-John D. Tickle (BS IE ’65)
+John D. Tickle (BS/IE ’65)

 Chairman, Strongwell